Crickly/crickly-playcricket/README.md

-django-cricket-playcricket-link 🏏
+Crickly-playcricket 🏏
 ==================================

-Django-Cricket-PlayCricket-Link is an extension to [Django-Cricket](https://github.com/RileyEv/django-cricket/).
-It links the storage app with the ECB Play Cricket System.
+Django-Cricket-PlayCricket-Link is an extension to [Crickly](https://github.com/Crickly/crickly/).
+It links the core app with the ECB Play Cricket System.

 📝 _Note_: Development is still in progress and not in a stable state.
 I doubt it'll (know it wont) work yet! 🤪